rjdkmr/gcMapExplorer/docs/mapBrowser.rst

         Select genomic track dataset

-  By default, the gemoic track is added at the bottom of map.
+  By default, the genomic track is added at the bottom of map.
 However, one can select ``top`` in the above dialog box to plot the track at the top of the contact map.